anderslatif/remarkableslides/README.md

 ### CSS styles for the presentation

-if you create a CSS file titled `presentation.css` in the same place as your markdown files, then the html file will point to it.
+Create a CSS file titled `presentation.css` in the same place as your markdown file(s) to include a custom style, otherwise it will get a default template.

 I have added some styles that make sense for me.
 You can always modify them directly in the `presentation.html` file.